- Family Graph API

 "name": "Jackie Kennedy Color Portrait"

 Event datesDates of events such as birth, death and marriage are returned in the eventdate object.
-This object has three fields:
+This object has four fields:

 - gedcom - the date of the event encoded in the GEDCOM standard.